 (Sec.
 16006) The bill allows physical therapists to utilize "locum tenens" arrangements (through which a substitute practitioner is retained when the regular practitioner is absent for a reason such as illness or pregnancy) under Medicare in the same manner as physicians are allowed to use utilize such arrangements under current law.

 (Sec.
-16007) CMS shall: (1) delay by six months the full implementation of new Medicare payment rates for durable medical equipment (DME), and (2) study and report on the impact of applicable payment adjustments on the availability of DME to Medicare beneficiaries.
+16007) The CMS shall: (1) delay by six months the full implementation of new Medicare payment rates for durable medical equipment (DME), and (2) study and report on the impact of applicable payment adjustments on the availability of DME to Medicare beneficiaries.

 (Sec.
-16008) Under current law, CMS must use payment information from competitive acquisition programs to make payment adjustments for DME items furnished in areas outside of such programs.
-Current law also allows, but does not require, CMS to make such adjustments with respect to certain orthotics (such as splints and braces) and parenteral and enteral nutrients, equipment, and supplies (such as feeding tubes).
-The bill requires CMS, in making these adjustments, to account for stakeholder input.
-In addition, CMS must account for a comparison of competitive acquisition areas and other areas with respect to the following factors:
+16008) Under current law, the CMS must use payment information from competitive acquisition programs to make payment adjustments for DME items furnished in areas outside of such programs.
+Current law also allows, but does not require, the CMS to make such adjustments with respect to certain orthotics (such as splints and braces) and parenteral and enteral nutrients, equipment, and supplies (such as feeding tubes).
+The bill requires the CMS, in making these adjustments, to account for stakeholder input.
+In addition, the CMS must account for a comparison of competitive acquisition areas and other areas with respect to the following factors: